Ccamm/ccamm.github.io/markdown_entries/blog/knex_sqli/content.md

 The key issue that enables exploiting the SQLi vulnerability is that Knex.js does not reject an input if it is an **`Array`** or an **`Object`**.
 [JavaScript is a dynamically typed language, so users can manipulate the type of inputs](https://cheatsheetseries.owasp.org/cheatsheets/Nodejs_Security_Cheat_Sheet.html#perform-input-validation).

-So if you are either a maintainer of Knex.js or using the module in your project, **reject all inputs that will be inserted into a SQL that are an `Array` or `Object` type!**
+So if you are either a maintainer of Knex.js or using the module in your project, **reject all inputs that will be inserted into a SQL query that are either an `Array` or `Object` type!**

 For an example, you can use the [JavaScript operator `typeof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) to reject any unexpected input types.
 The below code snippet is an example for only allowing numbers, strings and booleans (**never allow `object`**).